fredele/LTplugin/README.md

-You can set your LT server in the .ini file manually or vith the preference dialog.
+You can set your LT server in the .ini file manually or with the preference dialog.